-Table 5

-The correlation of positive features of distance education with the frequency of using digital elements in in-person teaching (own analysis)
+Table 5 The correlation of positive features of distance education with the frequency of using digital elements in in-person teaching (own analysis)

-Enhancement of teacher's digital skills teacher's Enrichment of teaching methods Strengthening of collaboration among colleagues learners' learners' of learners' Enhancement of learners' digital competence Use of digital elements ,229 ,292 ,315 ,155 ,226 ,176 ,173 ,236
+Enhancement Increase of Enrichment Strengthening Increase in Increase in Development Enhancement of teacher's digital skills teacher's creativity of teaching methods of collaboration among colleagues learners' participation of learners' digital competence Use of digital elements ,229 ,292 ,315 ,155 ,226 ,176 ,173 ,236

-Frequent users of digital elements believe that their digital competence ($r=0.229^{}$), and creativity ($r=0.292^{}$) improved during distance education.
-Among other things, they perceived that their methodological toolkit had enriched ($r=0.315^{}$) and the collaboration with colleagues strengthened ($r=0.155^{}$).
-Furthermore, they experienced an increase in students' creativity ($r=0.226^{}$), activity ($r=0.176^{}$), autonomous and independent learning ($r=0.173^{}$), and students' digital competence also improved ($r=0.236^{}$).
+Frequent users of digital elements believe that their digital competence (r=0.229), and creativity (r=0.292) improved during distance education.
+Among other things, they perceived that their methodological toolkit had enriched (r=0.315) and the collaboration with colleagues strengthened (r=0.155).
+Furthermore, they experienced an increase in students' creativity (r=0.226), activity (r=0.176), autonomous and independent learning (r=0.173), and students' digital competence also improved (r=0.236).
 As a result, they go on to apply these new competencies frequently when returning to in-person teaching.